-Change these settings as described here and click Save Settings to apply your changes, or click Cancel Changes to cancel your changes.
-Help information is available on the right side of the screen.
+Change these settings as described here and click Apply to apply your changes, or cancel your changes by not applying your changes.
+Help information is available on the upper-right-hand side of the screen.

 The Setup - Time Tab

 This allows you to change the Access Point's time settings.
 The correct time setting can help the administrator to search the system log to identify problems.